aabril/-alt123-/readme.md

 - Respond to a request in a consistent and logical manner
 - Test your work with both unit tests and integration tests.

+Please clone this repository and send through your completed coding challenge using whatever you feel fit.
+We'll take a look and then have a chat about the decisions you took and challenges you encountered.
+Thanks for taking the time.

 ## Challenge
 1. Use [Sequelize](http://docs.sequelizejs.com/manual/installation/getting-started) or [Mongoose](https://mongoosejs.com/) to define: